AmanDeep9925/NaiveSapien/README.md

 - 🔭 I'm currently working on a fullstack developement track
 - 🍎 I'm currently learing everything 🧪
 - 📄 I'm looking for a developer role
-- 🥅 2020 Goals : Get a job at good firm
+- 🥅 2020 Goals : Get a role as FullStackDeveloper
 - ⚡ Fun fact : I love to read and workout 🐱‍🏍

 ### Connect with me: